 The Trust wishes to promote pupils' health and well-being by encouraging self-control, their ability to self-regulate and strategies for doing so.
 This will enable pupils to become confident in their ability to achieve well and persevere even when they encounter setbacks or when their goals are distant, and to respond calmly and rationally to setbacks and challenges.
 The Trust believes that an integrated, whole-school approach to the teaching and promotion of health and wellbeing will have a positive impact on behaviour and attainment.
-Health Education will be delivered in Science, Digital, Physical Education (PE) and Personal Development and Life Skills (PDLS)
+Health Education will be delivered in [science, computing, Physical Education (PE) and Personal, Social, Health and Economic Education (PSHE)].